50 Heirloom Buttons To Make, Nancy Nehring, photography by Marcus Tullis, The Taunton Press 1996, DD 646.19 N396f, ISBN 1-56158-146-1

 Reviewed July 2015

 I have less than no interest in buttons, and was still impressed.
 The first thing to catch my eye was that the historical bits of information had the ring of truth, rather than the fanciful stories often spun in needlework books.
-I do believe that she not only didn't just write down rumors, she didn't merely look it up; I get the impression that the author has been interested in the history of buttons for some time.
+I do believe that she not only didn't just write down rumors, she didn't merely look it up; I feel that the author has been interested in the history of buttons for some time.

 Next I noticed that the techniques described look as though they would work, and there are nice clear photographs to show you what you are aiming at.
 And, as the title states, there are lots and lots of designs, some for use and some it would be a shame to push through a buttonhole.
 And there is enough information for you to design your own variations.